Training Programme Co-Chairs:

-The Irish Endocrine Society (IES) maintains close links with the Endocrinology and Diabetes Mellitus Specialist Training Committee (STC) of the Irish Committee for Higher Medical Training (ICHMT) (the training body).
+The Irish Endocrine Society (IES) maintains close links with the Endocrinology and Diabetes Mellitus Specialist Training Committee (STC) of the Institute of Medicine (formerly known as Irish Committee for Higher Medical Training (ICHMT)) as the recognised the training body.
 Trainees, trainers and National Specialty Directors (NSD) are usually members of the Irish Endocrine Society.
 The main meeting of the STC is held in conjunction with the Annual Meeting of the IES.

 In the training year 2011/2012 there were 31 trainees in the Endocrinology training programme.
 The majority of these (20) were in clinical training posts in Ireland with the remainder in research posts or clinical posts out of Ireland.
 The first Endocrinology trainee to have trained in Ireland received his Certificate of Satisfactory Completion of Specialist Training (CSCST) in 1999.
 By the end of the 2011/2012 training year 28 trainees had been awarded their CSCST and the majority (22) were in Consultant posts in Ireland.